sib-swiss/react-dotlet/README.md

 * `/DotterPanel`: The main dot plot canvas.
 * `/GreyScale`: All what concerns the scaling of grey shades.
 * `/InfoPanel`: The summary showing the currently inspected position and score.
-* `InputPanel`: The top menu with input fields.
+* `/InputPanel`: The top menu with input fields.
-* `Layout`: MDL layout structure.
+* `/Layout`: MDL layout structure.
 Header and footer.
-* `TwoSeqsPanel`: The bottom part showing the currently inspected alignment.
+* `/TwoSeqsPanel`: The bottom part showing the currently inspected alignment.
-* `utils`: Helper components.
+* `/utils`: Helper components.